semantic-release/semantic-release/README.md

 Tools such as [commitizen](https://github.com/commitizen/cz-cli) or [commitlint](https://github.com/conventional-changelog/commitlint) can be used to help contributors and enforce valid commit messages.

+**semantic-release** does not care about the pull request title, the only thing that matters is the commit message you end up with after a normal merge, squash merge, or rebase.
+For example, if you squash-merge a pull request, the pull request title will become the main commit message.

 The table below shows which commit message gets you which release type when `semantic-release` runs (using the default configuration):

 | Commit message                                                                                                                                                                                   | Release type               |